sumitblink/call-bridge-ai/replit.md

 - **Connection**: Neon serverless PostgreSQL client

 ## Recent Changes
+- July 23, 2025: **WEBHOOK AUTOMATION SYSTEM COMPLETE** - Implemented comprehensive automatic webhook management for all pool and direct number operations
+  - **Pool Creation**: Automatically configures Twilio webhooks and friendly names when pools are created
+  - **Pool Deletion**: Automatically resets all webhooks and friendly names to "Unassigned" when pools are deleted
+  - **Direct Assignment**: Automatically updates webhooks and sets "Campaign Direct" friendly name when numbers are assigned to campaigns
+  - **Direct Unassignment**: Automatically resets webhooks and sets "Unassigned" friendly name when numbers are removed from campaigns
+  - **Individual Pool Operations**: Automatic webhook updates when numbers are added/removed from existing pools
+  - **Database Sync**: All friendly name changes automatically synchronized between Twilio and database
+  - **Error Handling**: Operations don't fail if webhook updates fail, ensuring business continuity
+  - **Status**: Complete webhook automation - no manual Twilio configuration needed for any pool or campaign operations
 - July 23, 2025: **ALL TWILIO WEBHOOKS CLEANED UP** - Successfully removed all webhooks and reset friendly names for all phone numbers
   - **Complete Webhook Removal**: Cleared voice URLs, status callbacks, and fallback URLs from all 13 Twilio phone numbers
   - **Friendly Names Reset**: Updated all phone numbers to "Unassigned" friendly name in both Twilio and database